cleavr/cleaverdocs/content/documentation/workflow-settings.md

 video: ""
 ---

-Configuring your deployment workflow's settings is one of the first things you'll want to do to setup your web app.
+Configuring your deployment workflow's settings is one of the first things you'll want to do to setup your deployment workflow.

 ## Basic Settings